-In the third year, the student finishes course work by taking any additional field courses along his or her interests.
-The student is also expected to present the second-year research paper, and to devote increasing time and energy toward dissertation research.
+In the third year, students take any additional field courses in subjects aligned to their interests.
+Student are also required to present and defend the second-year research paper to the Economics Faculty, and to devote increasing time and energy toward dissertation research.